MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/08/devtools-116.md

 <!-- ====================================================================== -->
 ## New "Move Activity Bar" button directly on the Activity bar

-While in Focus Mode, you now have the ability to easily move the Activity bar's location with a single button-click.
-In the upper left of DevTools, to the right of the **Inspect** button and **Device Emulation** button, there's now a **Move Activity Bar to left** or **Move Activity Bar to top** button:
+While in Focus Mode, you now can quickly move the Activity bar's location with a single button-click.
+In the upper left of DevTools, next to the **Inspect** button and **Device Emulation** button, there's now a **Move Activity Bar to left** or **Move Activity Bar to top** button:

 ![The 'Move Activity Bar to left' button directly on the Activity bar](./devtools-116-images/move-activity-bar-to-left.png)